Legal Support For Complex Estate And Guardianship Disputes

 Estate administration can be extremely complicated.
-Even with a will or trust in place, it can be difficult to know what a person’s intentions were for their estate, especially when they are no longer able to articulate it themselves.
+Even with a will or trust in place, it can be difficult to know what a person’s intentions are for their estate, especially when they are no longer able to articulate them.
 The administration of an estate frequently leads to disputes, which may need to be settled in court.
 While it is often in both parties’ best interests to reach an amicable agreement through negotiation, sometimes this is not possible.
-The experienced litigation lawyers at the Harty Law Group have the knowledge and resources to handle all types of complex estate litigation cases.
+The experienced litigation lawyers at Harty Williams have the knowledge and resources to handle all types of complex estate litigation cases.

 A person’s will specifies how their assets are to be distributed after they pass away.
 An interested party can include anyone who would have received a portion of the estate had there been no will in place or anyone who was named as a beneficiary in a previous version of the will.
 Wills are legally binding, but a potential heir, such as a relative, friend or caretaker, can challenge the validity of the will on various grounds, including: